 Taking a new look at composition, the theme of his bestselling classic THE PHOTOGRAPHER'S EYE, Michael Freeman now explores the visual mechanics of photography in its own native terms.
 Lushly illustrated with straight-to-the-point diagrams and graphic deconstructions, this new, digitally remastered edition speaks in that intuitive, visual, and instantaneous language in which photographers think and work.

-Each section is organised into discrete units that articulate a working method for communicating particular ideas and capturing certain subjects.
+Each section is organized into discrete units that articulate a working method for communicating particular ideas and capturing certain subjects.
 Dive into beautiful images and explore how each compositional element is placed and arranged in relationship to each other.
 Examine the outtakes from each shoot to understand why one particular image succeeded, compared to those shot before and after.
 Track the viewer's eye as it moves throughout the photo to see the optical dynamics held within each frame.
-And most of all, internalise this graphic language so you can instantly recognise amazing and powerful shots as they appear in your own viewfinder.
+And most of all, internalize this graphic language so you can instantly recognise amazing and powerful shots as they appear in your own viewfinder.

 Michael Freeman, professional photographer and best-selling author, was born in England in 1945, took a Masters in Geography at Brasenose College, Oxford University, and then worked in advertising in London for six years.
 In 1971 he made the life-changing decision to travel up the Amazon with two secondhand cameras, and when Time-Life used many of the pictures he came back with, he embarked on a full-time photographic career.